Click on the watershed labels to be taken to their respective pages.

 A TMDL is a written, quantitative assessment of water quality problems in a waterbody and contributing sources of pollution.
 It specifies the amount a pollutant needs to be reduced to meet water quality standards (WQS), allocates pollutant load reductions, and provides the basis for taking actions needed to restore a waterbody.

 Information about TMDLs and water quality monitoring are organized by large watershed.
 The watersheds are shown in the map to the right.
 Watershed names are linked to pages with further information.
 Ohio typically focuses on watersheds in preparing TMDLs.

-For a map of TMDL project progress as of May 2013, click here.
+Map of TMDL project progress as of May 2013.